Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 unprocessed_orders = get_pending_orders()

-Notice how the “good” examples eliminate the need for mental translation.
-When you encounter days_until_deadline, you immediately understand its purpose, its type (a number), and its context (something time-related).
-When you encounter d, you know nothing.
+The “good” examples eliminate the need for mental translation.
+When the reader encounters days_until_deadline, the purpose, type (a number), and context (something time-related) are immediately apparent.
+When the reader encounters d, nothing can be inferred.

 Functions should be named with verbs or verb phrases that describe what they do.
-A function name should make its behavior predictable — the reader should have a strong expectation of what the function does before reading its body.
+A function name should make its behaviour predictable; the reader should have a clear expectation of what the function does before reading its body.

 # Bad: Vague, ambiguous names